gulpjs/liftoff/README.md

 - `configBase`: the base directory of your configuration file (if found)
 - `modulePath`: the full path to the local module your project relies on (if found)
 - `modulePackage`: the contents of the local module's package.json (if found)
-- `configFiles`: an object of filepaths for each found config file (filepath values will be null if not found)
+- `configFiles`: an array of filepaths for each found config file (filepath values will be null if not found)
-- `config`: an object with keys matching `configFiles` but with the loaded config object
+- `config`: an array of loaded config objects in the same order as `configFiles`

 ### execute(env, [forcedFlags], callback(env, argv))